Kong/mashape-php-library/README.md

-# Mashape PHP library v0.8
+# Mashape PHP Server Library v0.8

 **[Deprecated]**: This project is not being maintained anymore.